"""

 **Converting from Qiskit**

-We construct the very same fan out QuantumCircuit in Qiskit:
+We construct the very same fan-out QuantumCircuit in Qiskit:

 >>> from qiskit import QuantumCircuit as QiskitQuantumCircuit